 The effort required to create a website is generally the same for Elementor and Gutenberg – but the technical excellence clearly lies with Gutenberg in conjunction with our SV100 theme.

 The switch to Gutenberg offers many advantages: High PageSpeed, maximum stability in perspective, as the WordPress Block Editor is the new standard as well as technical top class.

-Elementor was important as a competitor and drive for innovation in the WordPress cosmos – the old standard editor of WordPress seemed to have fallen out of time compared to the functionalities of pagebuilders.
+Elementor was important as a competitor and driver of innovation in the WordPress cosmos – WordPress’ old default editor seemed out of time compared to PageBuilder’s functionality.

 But within a very short time, Gutenberg offers immense advantages over Elementor that will make Gutenberg uncatchable in the long run:

-In addition to a much higher user base in the long run and support for third-party providers or plugins, Gutenberg does not slow down even with the most complex pages – thanks to React, the performance of Gutenberg in editor mode is unbeatable compared to Elementor.
+In addition to a much higher user base in the long run and support for third-party developers or plugins, Gutenberg doesn’t get slow even with the most complex pages – thanks to React, Gutenberg’s performance in editor mode is unbeatable compared to Elementor.

 In the end, the question arises for every user and every WordPress agency:

 Why a PageBuilder plugin, if WordPress with the Block Editor delivers a product that is now at least equal.